Mind the map! Accounting for existing map information when estimating online HDMaps from sensor: What Kind of Existing Map Could We Use?

-A second plausible case is one where we only have very noisy maps as shown on Fig.~\ref{fig:scenario2}.
+A second plausible case involves noisy maps as shown on \cref{fig:scenario2}.
 A weak point of existing HDMaps is the need for high precision (in the order of a few centimeters), which puts a significant strain on their acquisition and maintenance \cite{elghazaly2023ITS}.
 In fact, a key difference between HDMaps and the emergent MDMaps standard lies in a lower precision (a few centimeters vs. a few meters).

-We therefore propose to work with noisy HDMaps to simulate situations where less precise maps could be the result of a cheaper acquisition process or a move to the MDMaps standard.
-More interestingly, these less precise maps could be automatically obtained from sensor data.
-Although methods like MapTRv2 have reached very impressive performance, they are not yet completely precise: even with very flexible retrieval thresholds, the precision of predictions falls far short of 80\%.\\ \textbf{Implementation}\quad We propose two possible implementations of these noisy HDMaps to reflect the various conditions under which we might be lacking precision.
-In a first \textbf{Scenario 2a}, we propose a shift-noise setting where for each map element localization, we add noise from a Gaussian distribution with standard deviation of 1 meter.
-This has the effect of applying a uniform translation to each map element (dividers, boundaries, crosswalks).
+We therefore propose to work with \textbf{noisy HDMaps to simulate a cheaper acquisition process or a shift to the MDMaps standard}.
+More interestingly, acquiring HDMaps with automatic methods could also lead to noisy maps.
+Although methods like MapTRv2 have reached very impressive performance, they are not yet completely precise: the Mean Average Precision of predicted maps struggles to reach even 70\%.

+\textit{Implementation } We propose two possible implementations of these noisy HDMaps to reflect the various conditions under which we might be lacking precision.
+In a first \textbf{Scenario 2a}, we propose a \textbf{shift-noise setting} where we add noise from a Gaussian distribution with standard deviation of 1 meter on the localization of each map element.
+This has the effect of applying a uniform translation to the points defining a given map element (divider, boundary, crosswalk).
 Such a setting should be a good approximation of situations where human annotators provide quick imprecise annotations from noisy data.
 We chose a standard deviation of 1 meter to reflect MDMaps standards of being precise up to a few meters \cite{mdmaps}.

-We then test our approach with a very challenging pointwise-noise \textbf{Scenario 2b}: for each ground truth point - keeping in mind a map element is made up of 20 such points - we sample noise from a Gaussian distribution with standard deviation of 5 meters and add it to the point coordinates.
-This provides a worst case approximation of the situation where the map was acquired automatically or provides very imprecise localization.
+We then test our approach with a very challenging \textbf{pointwise-noise setting} in \textbf{Scenario 2b}: for each ground truth point - keeping in mind a map element is made up of 20 such points - we sample noise from a Gaussian distribution with standard deviation of 5 meters and add it to the point coordinates.
+This provides a worst case approximation of a possible situation - in the future - where models automatically acquire maps or where very imprecise localizations are used.